District of Columbia LLC Articles of Organization

 Note: If you hired Northwest Registered Agent as your DC Registered Agent, they allow you to use their address as your LLC’s business address.

-Registered Agent
+Registered Agent Information

 If you or someone you know will be the Registered Agent for your LLC:

-If you hired a Commercial Registered Agent:
+If you hired a Registered Agent Service:

 Note: If you hired Northwest Registered Agent, you’ll notice their name is in the list twice.
 It doesn’t matter which one you select.
 They are both the same.

-LLC Organizer
+Organizer Information

 Your LLC only needs one Organizer.
 Whoever is the Organizer for your LLC can later sign a Statement of LLC Organizer.